gerberlab/MDSINE2_Paper/scripts/preprocess/README.md

 ## Step 5: Assign taxonomic labels to OTUs.

-- todo specify that RDP needs to be run and outputs downloaded to the correct folder.
+In general, RDP needs to be run separately on the input sequences, located in metadata_asv/prefiltered_asvs.fa.
-- does RDP have a web API?
-(REST/AJAX?)
+In this repository, we've included pre-generated RDP outputs.
+Simply run the script below:

 ```bash
 bash preprocess/assign_otu_taxonomy.sh healthy